Local dimension spectrum for dominated planar self-affine sets: Introduction

 \end{theorem}

-These theorems are proved via a sequence of propositions stated in Section \ref{sec:multifractal-formalism}.
-The propositions in Section \ref{sec:multifractal-formalism} are slightly more general than Theorems \ref{1.2} and \ref{1.3}, for example the proof of the lower bound of Theorem \ref{1.3} requires only that the projections of $\mu$ have dimension one, not that they are absolutely continuous with bounded density.
+Theorems \ref{1.2} and \ref{1.3} are proved via a sequence of propositions stated in Section \ref{sec:multifractal-formalism}.
+The propositions in Section \ref{sec:multifractal-formalism} are slightly more general than Theorems \ref{1.2} and \ref{1.3}; for example, the proof of the lower bound in Theorem \ref{1.3} requires only that the projections of $\mu$ have dimension one, not that they are absolutely continuous with bounded density.